 Important Tax Forms and Tax Dates for Household Employers

 By no later than January 30th, you are required to give a Form W-2 (“Wage and Tax Statement”) to each household employee you hired the previous year.
 Form W-2 consists of several lettered and numbered copies.
 Copies “B”, “C” and “2” are for your employee.
+Refer to our tax forms blog for the complete list of household employer forms.

 Remember, you are required to give each employee to whom you paid wages the previous year a Form W-2, even if they no longer work for you.
 If your employee leaves during the year, you can give them a W-2 at any time; you do not need to wait until the end of the year.
 If a former employee asks you for a W-2, give him or her a W-2 within 30 days of the request or within 30 days of your last wage payment, whichever is later.